 Take note, imitators (since I know you’re reading this): this was a horrible idea, and if you’re doing something like this right now, you’re wasting your time.

 Side Note: Why was this product a bad idea?
 The top 3 reasons:

 1. In this market, everyone values technical and financial modeling skills over everything else.

 2. By making your product narrowly focused on those breaking into the industry, you limit your potential to sell outside of that audience, e.g. to firms and universities and to professionals already in the industry.

 3. Over time, interviews have become significantly more technical and you need to know something about modeling to succeed these days.
 So this positioning is not even accurate.

 I ended up wasting 9 months on this idea before scrapping everything (you’ll see what I did instead in Part 2 of this series).

-After a quick trip to Hawaii (the source for my Day in the Life of a Former Investment Banker article), I went back into this site and this unnamed side project.
+After a quick trip to Hawaii, I went back into this site and this unnamed side project.

 I was about to launch a redesigned site that highlighted resume editing and mock interviews, did a better job selling the services, and explained why they were useful.